seanivore/freelance-payments/assets/docs/MODULAR_REFACTOR_PLANNING.md

     "signatures": {      // signature fields simplified and made clearer "contractor": { "legal_name" /* ... */ "signed_date" },
         "client": { "legal_name" /* ... */ "signed_date" }, },
-    "metadata": {
     "viewed": false,    // True | False; after first login and scroll "downloaded": 0,   // integer; Simple download counter "signed": false  // True | False; tells what loads first next login
-    }
 },
   /* all of the above fills in page templates dynamically and require nothing other than manifest build to display — NOTE if needed, dynamic pages can pull from ANYWHERE on the entire JSON */

-  /* all of the below fill in Stripe Catalog entries and require a section_updated flag to direct automations or active:true/false fields, to archive when paid — NOTE if needed, any other fields can fill in a Stripe API call value IF they WILL NOT need later updates */
+  /* all of the below fill in Stripe Catalog entries and require a updated flag to direct automations or active:true/false fields, to archive when paid — NOTE if needed, any other fields can fill in a Stripe API call value IF they WILL NOT need later updates */

   // === STRIPE PRODUCT OBJECT ===
 "product": {
-    "job": "Website Development",   // "Name" of the object "description": "Professional custom-built e-commerce website",
+    "name": "Website Development",   // "Name" of the object (job) "description": "Professional custom-built e-commerce website",
     "active": true,     // FALSE = archive = paid = PRICE OBJECTS archived first
-    "metadata": {
-        "stripe_product_id": null, // Added by Stripe entry bounce back "section_updated": false   // TRUE = needs sync to Stripe }
+    "created": 1766327709,  // seconds since the unix epoch "stripe_product_id": null, // Added by Stripe entry bounce back "sync": false   // TRUE = needs sync to Stripe
 },
   /* Organized this way because if anything in this section is updated it can be fixed using very simple logic to keep Stripe Catalog and Jobs Directory in sync.
-      1. `section_updated` = true, then search for matching stripe_product_id
+      1. `updated` = true, then search for matching stripe_product_id
       2. No matches?
 CREATE NEW PRODUCT
       3. Find match?
 OVERWRITE ALL PRODUCT FIELDS PROVIDED
       4. New product, place stripe_product_id on JSON
-      5. New or updated product, change `section_updated` to FALSE Always add or update product entry and get the "stripe_product_id" before creating any PRICE OBJECTS for that product */
+      5. New or updated product, change `updated` to FALSE Always add or update product entry and get the "stripe_product_id" before creating any PRICE OBJECTS for that product */

   // === STRIPE PRICE OBJECT ===